StevenTammen/steventammen.com/content/pages/windows-software.md

 ### Window switcher: [Iswitchw](https://github.com/tvjg/iswitchw) {#window-switcher-iswitchw}

 For changing window focus across many windows.
-I have customized the original program to only display windows on the current virtual desktop.
+I have customized the original program to only display windows on the current virtual desktop (but use the default version too to be able to switch windows across all virtual desktops).

 I use this mostly when I have multiple documentation/code windows open when programming.
 I tile windows using hotkeys, so try not to have layered windows, but when I have multiple files open for reference, it is faster to switch between them by matching on window title and description than by trying to find them manually (with Alt+Tab, for example).